microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 **Creating the Realtime Field and Sentiment Analytics pillar**

-In this section of the document we will create the ‘Realtime Field and Sentiment Analytics’ pillar (screenshot on the right) of the dashboard.
+In this section of the document we will create the 'Realtime Field and Sentiment Analytics’ pillar (screenshot on the right) of the dashboard.
 Please note we’ll pin visuals from the static Power BI report.
 And we will create Power BI visuals using a real-time dataset.

 ![Realtime Field and Sentiment Analytics pillar.](media/rf-sa-pillar.png)

 **Pin visuals from the static report:**

-29. **Click** Workspace ‘Engagement Accelerators - Manufacturing’.
+29. **Click** Workspace 'Engagement Accelerators - Manufacturing’.
 30. **Click** on Reports tab.
-31. **Search** ‘Real Time Analytics Static Report’.
+31. **Search** 'Real Time Analytics Static Report’.
-32. **Click** ‘Real Time Analytics Static Report’.
+32. **Click** 'Real Time Analytics Static Report’.

 !['Realtime Operational Analystics'.](media/realtime-operational-analytics1.png)

-33. **Click** on the ‘Real time Field and Sentiment Analytics report’ page in the previously opened ‘Real Time Analytics Static Report’.
+33. **Click** on the 'Real time Field and Sentiment Analytics report’ page in the previously opened 'Real Time Analytics Static Report’.

 ![Realtime Field and Sentiment Analytics pillar.](media/rf-sa-pillar1.png)

-**Hover on the highlighted visuals to pin them to ‘Engagement Accelerators Dashboard’.**
+**Hover on the highlighted visuals to pin them to 'Engagement Accelerators Dashboard’.**

-34. **Pin** ‘Fields Calls-Avg Response Time (in minutes)’ visual.
+34. **Pin** 'Fields Calls-Avg Response Time (in minutes)’ visual.
-35. **Pin** ‘Alarms and Safety Incidents’ visual.
+35. **Pin** 'Alarms and Safety Incidents’ visual.
-36. **Pin** ‘Real time Anomaly’ visual.
+36. **Pin** 'Real time Anomaly’ visual.

 > **Note:** Please refer to steps 34-36 of [Task 5](#task-5-power-bi-dashboard-creation) for the complete procedure of pinning a desired visual to a dashboard.